 The County may, subject to applicable laws, apply other funds available to make payments with respect to the Bonds.
-The County expects to use certain sales and uses taxes and lodging taxes to pay the principal of and interest on the 2021C Bonds, but has not pledged such funds for such purpose.
 See "King County-Major Governmental Fund Revenue Sources."

 No debt service reserves or property secures the payment of principal of or interest on the Bonds.
 Bond owners do not have a perfected security interest in or express statutory lien on particular revenues or assets of the County.
 The Bonds do not constitute a debt or indebtedness of the State or any political subdivision thereof other than the County.